ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 Fixed-Length Dedicated Counter Seeding:
-: Implementations utilizing fixed-length counter method SHOULD randomly initialize the counter with each new timestamp tick.
+: Implementations utilizing the fixed-length counter method SHOULD randomly initialize the counter with each new timestamp tick.
-  However, when the timestamp has not incremented; the counter SHOULD be frozen and incremented via the desired increment logic.
+  However, when the timestamp has not incremented, the counter SHOULD be frozen and incremented via the desired increment logic.
-  When utilizing a randomly seeded counter alongside Method 1; the random MAY be regenerated with each counter increment without impacting sortability.
+  When utilizing a randomly seeded counter alongside Method 1, the random value MAY be regenerated with each counter increment without impacting sortability.
   The downside is that Method 1 is prone to overflows if a counter of adequate length is not selected or the random data generated leaves little room for